 And better circulation means the muscle can heal itself.

 Improve muscle strength

-The next thing a corrective exercise specialist will do is to then begin to improve muscle strength.
+The next thing a corrective exercise specialist will do is to begin then to improve muscle strength.

-Develop a total body program
+Develop a total body program.

 Lastly, once all of the above has been achieved, a corrective exercise specialist will help to devise a total body program for the client.